 I’m sure you’ve experienced this.
 You’re a multipotentialite!

-I was walking home in the hot sun the other day, thinking about how we make the choice to prioritize certain projects in our lives.
+I was walking home the other day, thinking about how we make the choice to prioritize certain projects in our lives.
 This flow chart popped into my head, and I had to sit down on someone’s lawn and draw it out.
 Here’s the refined version…

 A few quick explanations…